-The Director of Elections shall determine the letter designation for each measure (MEC § 505), the City Attorney prepares the question that is printed on the ballot for each measure (MEC § 510), and the Controller prepares a financial analysis of each measure (MEC § 520).
+After the BSC completes the digests for proposed ballot measures, the Director of Elections prepares the official title used to identify each ballot measure, the City Attorney prepares the question that is printed on the ballot for each measure, and the Controller prepares a financial analysis of each measure.
+(MEC §§ 505, 510, 520) The Director of Elections shall also determine the letter designation for each measure (MEC § 505).
 The City Attorney and the Controller must complete their work and file the ballot questions and financial analyses with the Director of Elections no fewer than 85 days before the election.
-These materials are available for public review for ten calendar days immediately following the filing deadline for submission of digests with the Department of Elections.
-(CAEC §§ 9295, 13313) During that ten-day period, any San Francisco voter may seek a writ of mandate or an injunction to amend or delete the material on the grounds that the material is false, misleading or inconsistent with the purposes of the voter pamphlet.
+(MEC § 520) These materials are available for public review for ten calendar days immediately following the filing deadline for submission of digests with the Department of Elections.
+(CAEC §§ 9295, 13313) During that ten-day period, any San Francisco voter may seek a writ of mandate or an injunction to amend or delete the material on the ground that the material is false, misleading or inconsistent with the purposes of the voter pamphlet.

-C. Submission and Publication of Arguments For and Against Proposed Ballot Measures; Rebuttals
+C. Submission and Publication of Arguments For and Against Proposed Ballot Measures

 San Francisco's Voter Information Pamphlet includes arguments for and against local ballot measures.
 In most cases, proponents of initiative measures have the opportunity to publish in the Voter Information Pamphlet, free of charge, an argument in support of the initiative measure.
 In order to be published, proponent and opponent ballot arguments must be submitted to the department no later than noon on the 82nd day prior to the election.
-(MEC § 535) Upon receipt of arguments for and against a ballot measure, the Department of Elections shall send copies of both to the persons whose arguments have been selected.
+(MEC § 535) Upon receipt of arguments for and against a ballot measure, the Department of Elections shall send copies of both to the persons of whose arguments have been selected.
 Each person may submit a rebuttal argument not to exceed 250 words.
 The rebuttal argument must be submitted to the Department of Elections no later than noon on the 78th day prior to the election.
-(MEC § 535) For more information about ballot arguments, please refer to the Department of Elections' Ballot Argument Guide
+(MEC § 535) For more information about ballot arguments and filing deadlines, please refer to the Department of Elections' Ballot Argument Guide.

 XI.
-CAMPAIGN FINANCIAL DISCLOSURE AND OTHER REQUIREMENTS
+CAMPAIGN FINANCE DISCLOSURE & OTHER REQUIREMENTS

-A. Campaign Financial Disclosure
+A. Campaign Finance Disclosure

 State and local law regulate money raised and spent to qualify, support or oppose ballot measures.
-Anyone who raises or spends \$1,000 or more to qualify an initiative measure for the San Francisco ballot, or to support or defeat a San Francisco ballot measure, must file campaign financial disclosure statements with the San Francisco Ethics Commission.
+Anyone who raises or spends \$1000 or more to qualify an initiative measure for the San Francisco ballot, or to support or defeat a San Francisco ballot measure, must file campaign finance disclosure statements with the San Francisco Ethics Commission.
 (Cal.
-Gov't Code §§ 82013, 84101, 84200 et. seq.; S.F.
+Gov't Code §§ 82013(a), 84101; 84200 et. seq., S.F.
 Charter § C3.699-11; S.F.
-Campaign & Governmental Conduct Code § 1.113)
+Campaign & Governmental Conduct Code § 1.106)

 Section 1.113 of the S.F.
-Campaign & Governmental Conduct Code requires committees that have raised or spent funds to support or oppose a measure during the signature-gathering period to file campaign financial disclosure documents with the San Francisco Ethics Commission.
+Campaign & Governmental Conduct Code requires committees that have raised or spent funds to support or oppose a measure during the signature-gathering period to file campaign finance disclosure documents with the San Francisco Ethics Commission.
 Committees subject to this requirement include: committees primarily formed to support or oppose the measure, general purpose recipient committees that are the proponents of the measure, and committees making independent expenditures of \$1,000 or more to support or oppose the measure.
-These committees must file campaign financial disclosure statements reporting their contributions and spending from the date that the proponent(s) or their agent(s) begin to circulate the petition until the end of the circulation period.
+These committees must file campaign finance disclosure statements reporting their contributions and spending from the date that the proponent(s) or their agent(s) begin to circulate the petition until the end of the circulation period.
 The committees must file statements on the 20th day of each month (covering the committee's activities in the first 15 days of the month), and on the 5th day of each month (covering activities in the last half of the previous month).